What you need to know about the double tax trap

 Provided the amount of tax due is always below £1000 then that’s all you will be asked to pay when your tax is calculated and due for payment.

-However if, one year, it turns out that the outstanding amount is over £1000 even by one penny, then you then also have to pay an equivalent amount on account for the following year.
+However if, one year, it turns out that the outstanding amount is over £1000 even by one penny, then in addition to the sum itself, you will also have to pay an equivalent amount on account for the following year.
 This is due half on 1 January (i.e.immediately) and half six months later on the following 1 July.
-The only other exception is where you’ve already paid 80% or more of the total tax amount you owe (for example, through PAYE) in which case the payments on account system won’t be applied.
+The only other exception is where you’ve already paid 80% or more of the total tax amount you owe (for example, through PAYE) in which case the “payments on account system” won’t be applied.

 If you haven’t twigged by now, this means that in this one year you are actually paying double the usual amount.
 When you get through to the following January (unless your tax bill falls below £1000 again) you will have to pay an amount on account in advance again.

 This means that in that one year you are really paying out tax twice, as you are being cleverly switched by Mr Taxman from paying your tax in arrears to paying in advance.

 Something to watch out for then if you have rising sources of untaxed income such as rental income because as soon as you hit a year where the outstanding tax amount exceeds £1000, this will trigger the additional demand.

 And it can come as a bit of a shock to the wallet.